n-akram/VisualiseConvnetsDD/README.md

 4. Run "python main.py" : for visualisation of model trained for all classes

 5. Run "python main.py -m": for visualisation of model trained for mobile based distraction classes

+6. Note: Change the path to test image to visualise convNets given input from test set